frankenbone/cen4802/README.md

 # cen4802
-Gary Anstey
+## Gary Anstey

-This is the Git for our Software Test class
+== This is the Git for our Software Test class ==

+### Looking at making some strides in Git

+Can't wait until we get to the meat of this class!